The University of Arizona Global Campus Catalog

 The history of the Atlantic basin from the late fifteenth century through the early nineteenth, including the interactions of Africans, Europeans, and the indigenous peoples of the Americas and the societies their interactions produced.
 Themes covered include the Columbian exchange, migrations (forced and voluntary), empire-building, strategies of resistance, identity formation, and the transatlantic dimensions of the American and French Revolutions.
-Prerequisites: ENG 122, HIS 104 and HIS 206.
-Suggested Prerequisite: HIS 378.
+Prerequisites: ENG 122.

 HIS 497 History Capstone: Advanced Research Project